grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

 # On-Behalf-Of Authorization

+**note***: The feature is in beta, which means changes to the API and the user experience might occur.

 ⚠️ Only compatible with Grafana 8.3.4 or later above.

 The feature can be enabled with the checkbox from the plugin configuration screen.